verhovsky/books-futures-explained/src/introduction.md

 started.

-[Stjepan Glavina](https://github.com/stjepang) has made an excellent series of articles about async runtimes and executors, and if the rumors are right he's even working on a new async runtime that should be easy enough to use as learning material.
+[Stjepan Glavina](https://github.com/stjepang) has made an excellent series of articles about async runtimes and executors, and if the rumors are right there is more to come from him in the near future.

 The way you should go about it is to read this book first, then continue reading the [articles from stejpang](https://stjepang.github.io/) to learn more